Adult Continuing Healthcare - Richmond

 People eligible for either fully funded NHS Continuing Healthcare or Funded Nursing Care will be subject to review assessment at three months following receipt of the funding from the NHS.
 If they remain eligible they will then have annual reviews.

-The service is supported by a dedicated administrative team.
+The service is supported by a dedicated administration and business support.

-The service uses Microsoft Teams to coordinate and undertake the assessments.
+The service uses Microsoft Teams to coordinate and undertake the assessments, and at times may be face to face.
 The person and named representative are involved in the process of the assessment by giving consent for the assessment.

 Friday Eboreime: Senior CHC Nurse Assessor